Skip to main content

 How to minimize usage?

-Image Width - Our general recommendation for image width is to use an image which is twice as large as the container its going into.
-For example if you email is 600px wide and you wanted a full width image, you would use a 1200px wide image.
+• Image Width - Our general recommendation for image width is to use an image which is twice as large as the container its going into.
+For example if your email is 600px wide and you wanted a full width image, you would use a 1200px wide image.
+Similarly for a landing page if your landing page is 1000px wide you should use 2000px for a full width image.
+(It's not as important for LPs as they don't need to worry about deliverability but keeping the images small will help with page load times & help them avoid CDN overages costs)

 File size - Should also be kept as small as possible, in most cases less than 100mb per image is more than enough for a high quality image.
 300kb is the maximum size we recommend for very large images.